Internet Data Guide

 Spotify (highest quality)0.15 GB/hour

-Take Advantage of Free Data
+Take Advantage of Free Data Bonus Hours

-๐Ÿ’ก Bundle Tip Bundling internet with TV or phone services can unlock promotional deals, discounted rates, free installation, or free equipment โ€” maximizing your internet data usage for less.
+Bundling internet with TV or phone services can unlock promotional deals, discounted rates, free installation, or free equipment — maximizing your data allowance for less money per month.

 Sources